 As a boutique consultancy, Neon works on eight clearly defined topics.

 Europe’s zonal electricity markets are blind for network constraints within bidding zones.
 TSOs use congestion management measures such as redispatch to avoid line overload.
 Neon has lead a large project on market based redispatch for the German government and has published an influential paper on Inc-Dec-Gaming.
+On the latter topic we have also published in Energiewirtschaftlichen Tagesfragen and Tagesspiegel Background.

 (Whole) System costs